en_USEnglish

 Using the modules

-Node JS supports the use of modules, which are libraries of reusable JavaScript code.
+Node JS supports the use of modules, which are reusable libraries of JavaScript code.
 Modules allow you to organize your code in a modular way and easily reuse it in different parts of your application.
 Modules can be downloaded from the Node JS package registry, npm, or you can create your own custom modules.

 Advantages of Node JS